A potelyt.com – Photography & Imaging Resources

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1Ds Mark III) and the Sony FE Lens Catalog (A7S).
 Mirrorless cameras, such as the A7S, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

-Concerning battery life, the 1Ds Mark III gets 1800 shots out of its LP-E4 battery, while the A7S can take 380 images on a single charge of its NP-FW50 power pack.
+Concerning battery life, the 1Ds Mark III gets 1800 shots out of its Canon LP-E4 battery, while the A7S can take 380 images on a single charge of its Sony NP-FW50 power pack.
 As can be seen in the images above, the 1Ds Mark III has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the A7S, Sony provides the VG-C1EM vertical grip as an optional accessory (see here on ebay).
 The power pack in the A7S can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.